Last Updated: March 2026 (Dallas, TX)

 - Can Ting Chen be sued in FINRA arbitration?
 Yes

-- Sanctioned by FINRA: No
+- Sanctioned by Securities Regulator: Yes

 - Discharged by a prior employer: Yes